 - Fraudulent misrepresentation: If any party to the agreement misrepresents any material facts during mediation, any agreements reached could be considered unenforceable.

-What If the Mediation Agreement Is Violated?
+What If One Party Violates the Mediation Agreement?

 What If Mediation Is Not Successful?